ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 - `plotting/`: Directory containing various plotting scripts.
 For plotting, it is recommended to use `plotting/plot_driver.py` with a YAML file similar to `plotting/plot_param_SAMPLE.yml`.
 - `severe_wx_env/`: Directory containing various scripts for severe weather environment verification (i.e., verification of CAPE, CIN, SRH, etc when MUCAPE > 50 J/kg).
 - `test/`: Directory containing various tests for the METplus helper functions.
+- `upper_air_with_mask/`: Directory containing configuration files and other scripts for upper-air and lower-atmosphere verification with pressure levels beneath the surface masked.
 - `utils/`: Directory containing various scripts that might be helpful.
 - `make_submit_metplus_jobs.sh`: Helper script to make METplus configuration files and submit job scripts.
 A new set of configuration files and job scripts is created every 12 hours in model time.
 These jobs should be small enough to finish within the maximum allowed walltime (8 hours).
 - `run_metplus.sh`: Main driver to run METplus.